opentok/opentok-android-sdk-samples/README.md

 This app module shows how to implement a simple video call application with several parties.

+### Multiparty using ConstraintLayout

+This app module shows how to use Android SDK ConstraintLayout to position all the video views of several participants in a multiparty session.

 Check each app module's README file for more information.

 ## Getting Sample Code Updates